EckertLab/protocols/gel_extraction_protocol.md

 ___
 ___
 **_CHECK DATE OF INSTRUCTIONS THAT COME WITH GEL EXTRACTION KIT.
-IT SHOULD HAVE A DATE OF SEPTEMBER 2010.
+IT SHOULD HAVE A DATE OF SEPTEMBER 2010 or OCTOBER 2010.
 IF THE DATE IS DIFFERENT, COMPARE THE PROTOCOL TO THIS DOCUMENT_**
 ___
 ___

-####*Main Protocol adapted from [DNeasy® Plant Handbook](http://www.qiagen.com/resources/resourcedetail?id=95dec8a9-ec37-4457-8884-5dedd8ba9448&lang=en)*:
+####*Main Protocol adapted from [QIAquick® Gel Extraction Kit](http://www.qiagen.com/resources/resourcedetail?id=95dec8a9-ec37-4457-8884-5dedd8ba9448&lang=en)*:
 1. Place 1% agarose gel in electrophoresis apparatus and make sure that it is completely submerged in 1x TAE buffer.
 1. On a piece of wax paper place two 3uL drops of loading dye.
   1. After dye has been placed, add 3uL of DNA ladder to each of the two drops of dye